Are you a dreamer? Do you find yourself dreaming about a better life? Like during rush hour, while walking the dog or waiting in line at the store?

 Here are some tools that can help:

-- Check out the snowball method for paying down debt, by Dave Ramsey in his book, Total Money Makeover
+- Check out the snowball method for paying down debt, in this guide for everything you need to know to get out of debt.

 - Align your values with your spending: the easiest way to spend less money